lumberjackdev/website/_posts/2021-05-14-spring-boot-k8s-deployment.md

 featured: true
 ---

 In [Part 2](2021-04-09-simple-spring-boot-on-k8s.md) we took the docker container for a basic Spring Boot application and ran it in a kubernetes Pod.
 In this post we'll be taking at the next level in kubernetes concept: Deployments.
 At a high level, Deployments allow declarative updates to Pods by expressing desired state.
-In this guide you'll create a kubernetes Deployment for a Spring Boot Application, inspect the definition for the Deployment, and update the deployment.
+In this guide we'll create a kubernetes Deployment for a Spring Boot Application, inspect the definition for the Deployment, and update the deployment.

 ### Environment Setup
 In this guide I won't focus too much on getting your local environment setup because there are already so many helpful resources out there.
 During this series, I'll be using docker desktop with kubernetes support enabled.
 I've found it to be the easiest way to get started with kubernetes quickly on a local machine.
 Here are a few helpful links to get your local environment configured: